 This page collects case studies.
 For additional detail on OAuth-specific use cases, see the draft-ietf-oauth-use-cases document.
+For use cases related to the OASIS cloud authorization TC work, see its Context-Driven Entitlements draft.

 |Eve Maler||Stable||Phil Windley's conception of a personal cloud includes not only a fully distributed personal data store composed of many data sources, but also a fully distributed CloudOS that includes an authorization management function.
 This case study describes how an UMA authorization server can serve in this role for letting Alice subscribe to elements of Bob's cloud, and vice versa.|